-The Samsung Smart Monitor M8 S32BM80 is a 4k smart monitor and an updated version of the Samsung M7.
-It comes with Samsung's proprietary Tizen smart platform built-in, which is the same platform that their TVs use, so it has a ton of apps to stream your favorite content if you don't want to use your PC.
-Because of this, it's essentially a small 32 inch TV without a tuner.
-It also has more features than most monitors, like the ability to control other smart devices with it.
-It comes with a webcam that you can use for making video calls with your PC or with native apps.
-It has a remote with a mic for voice control, and you can choose whether you want to use the Bixby or Alexa voice assistants.
-It's available in four different colors, but the only thing that changes is the stand color, as the back remains white no matter which version you get.
+The Samsung Smart Monitor M8 S32BM80 is a 32-inch, 4k smart monitor.
+Part of Samsung's Smart Monitor lineup that includes the Samsung Smart Monitor M7 S43BM70, it comes with the Tizen smart platform built-in, which is the same platform that Samsung's TVs use.
+It has a ton of apps to stream your favorite content if you don't want to use your PC, essentially making it a small TV without a tuner.
+It has more features than most monitors because of the smart system, and it includes a webcam.
+It also has a remote with a mic for voice control, and you can choose whether you want to use the Bixby or Alexa voice assistants.
+It's available in four different colors, but the only thing that changes is the stand and bezel color, as the back remains white no matter which version you get.
+Samsung released a newer version of this monitor, the Samsung Smart Monitor M8/M80C S32CM80, which has many of the same features, but you can remove the stand to wall-mount it.

 The Samsung M8 Smart Monitor is a good office monitor.
-The large 32 inch screen makes it easy to open multiple windows at once, and the 4k resolution helps deliver clear text.
-It also has decent reflection handling and great peak brightness, which is enough to fight glare in well-lit rooms.
+The large 32-inch screen makes it easy to open multiple windows at once, and the 4k resolution helps deliver clear text.
+It also has decent reflection handling and great peak brightness, meaning it's a good choice if you want to use it in a well-lit room.
 It comes with a webcam if you want to make video calls, but the microphone on it performs terribly.
 Also, it has narrow viewing angles, and you can't swivel the screen, so it isn't ideal to share the screen with someone else.

-The Samsung M8 is okay for gaming.
-It doesn't have any gaming features like variable refresh rate support, and it has a basic 60Hz refresh rate.
-Its response time isn't bad, but fast-moving objects still look blurry, and its input lag isn't as low as other gaming monitors.
-However, it's great for dark room gaming because it displays deep and uniform blacks, but it doesn't have a local dimming feature.
+The Samsung M80B is okay for gaming.
+It doesn't have any gaming features like VRR support, and it has a basic 60Hz refresh rate.
+Its input lag is low enough for most gamers, and its response time isn't bad, but fast-moving objects still look blurry.
+However, it looks great in dark rooms because it displays deep and uniform blacks, but it doesn't have a local dimming feature to further improve the picture quality.

-The Samsung M8 Smart Monitor has a large 32 inch screen and 4k resolution that makes it easy to view your entire workspace at once, but it's not the best for professional content creators.
-Sadly, its out-of-the-box accuracy is mediocre as most colors are inaccurate, and it doesn't display the entire sRGB color space used in most web content, meaning primary colors don't appear as they should.
-It performs well in bright rooms because it has great SDR peak brightness and decent reflection handling, meaning visibility isn't much of an issue.
+The Samsung M8 Smart Monitor is good for content creation, but it isn't ideal for this use.
+It has a large 32-inch screen that makes it easy to view your entire workspace at once, and its 4k resolution helps deliver sharp images.
+Sadly, its accuracy before calibration is mediocre as most colors are inaccurate, and it doesn't display the entire sRGB color space used in most web content, meaning images aren't perfectly life-like.
+On the plus side, it performs well in bright rooms because it has great SDR peak brightness and decent reflection handling.

-The Samsung M8 is decent for watching HDR content.
-It displays a wide range of colors in HDR, and there's minimal banding with shades of similar colors.
+The Samsung M80B is decent for watching HDR content.
+It displays a wide range of colors in HDR, and there isn't any visible banding with shades of similar colors.
 It displays deep blacks thanks to its high native contrast ratio, and there's minimal blooming around bright objects too.
 Sadly, it doesn't get bright enough to make highlights pop, and it lacks a local dimming feature to improve the picture quality in HDR.

 Color | US Model |